 User portal link for hostname (

 If you manually change the default ports, we strongly recommend that you use a unique port for each service.
-This ensures that services are not exposed to the WAN zone when they have been disabled.
+This ensures that services aren't exposed to the WAN zone when they've been turned off.
 Example: If you use port 443 for both the user portal and SSL VPN, the user portal will be accessible from the WAN zone.

-Certificate: Select the certificate to be used by user portal, captive portal, SPX registration portal and SPX reply portal.
+Certificate: Select the certificate to be used by the user portal, captive portal, SPX registration portal, and SPX reply portal.

 When redirecting users to the captive portal or other interactive pages: Select an option to use when redirecting users to the captive portal or other interactive pages.

 You can use the firewall's configured hostname, the IP address of the first internal interface, or specify a different hostname.
 Click Check settings to test your configuration.

 Lock admin session after: Select to automatically lock the session after the configured time of inactivity (in minutes).
 This setting applies to the web admin and CLI consoles, IPsec connection wizard, network wizard, and group import wizard.

 To unlock the web admin console, you must enter your password.
 You return to the page that you were working on, and you don't have to enter the information again.